hazemabubaker/RPA-Onboarding-Procedure/README.md

 [Introducing the UiPath Enterprise RPA Platform ](https://www.youtube.com/watch?time_continue=6&v=cMs-nvxXzZg)

-## Technical Onbording Track `IMPORTANT`
+## Technical Onboarding Track `Important`

-Our goal in the technical Onbording track is to craft a mechanism through which you as a new member in our RPA engineering unit acquire the necessary knowledge and skills to become an effective team member.
+Our goal in the technical Onboarding track is to craft a mechanism through which you as a new member in our RPA engineering unit acquire the necessary knowledge and skills to become an effective team member.
 We recommend starting with the `general programming skills` in order to build the foundation required for learning RPA skills.

 ### `Step 1` - General Computer Programming Skills